cerner/terra-clinical/packages/terra-clinical-slide-group/docs/README.md

 The last component in the group is visible, and all others are hidden.
 While the hidden components are not visible and marked with the `aria-hidden` attribute, they are not actually unmounted.

-In order to correctly position the Slides, the SlideGroup must be rendered within a `relative`-positioned container.

 ## Getting Started

 - Install with [npmjs](https://www.npmjs.com):